CaptainCrowbar/rs-graphics-core/docs/colour-space.md

 ```

 This is a list of letters representing the colour channels.
 All elements must
 be ASCII upper or lower case letters, with no duplicates.
-Capital `'A'` is
+Channel IDs are
-reserved for the alpha channel and may not be used here.
+case sensitive.
+Capital A is reserved for the alpha channel and may not be
+used here.

 ```c++
 static Vector<T,N> CS::from_base(Vector<T,NB> colour);